BGsalade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch - creates empty new file chmod u+x [file] - adds adds executive permssion to the owner of the file chmod ug+x,o+r -adds permission to owner and the group ownerwith read permission to other users
+touch - creates empty new file chmod u+x [file] - adds adds executive permssion to the owner of the file chmod ug+x,o+r -adds permission to owner and the group ownerwith read permission to other users chmod ugo+x -adds execution permission to owner, the group and other users